dope/strawberry/README.md

 # [Strawberry](http://lifes.gd/strawberry)

 Strawberry is a simplistic but advanced user system.
 It was built with PHP & MySQL and uses [Smarty](http://www.smarty.net) and [Lemonade](http://joey.so/lemonade).

 Designed by [@joericho](http://twitter.com/joericho) & developed by [@extramaster](https://twitter.com/extramaster)

 # Getting Started

-First download the [master.zip](https://github.com/lifesgood/strawberry/archive/master.zip) and extract to your server and then open up `settings.php` and change the following to:
+First download the [master.zip](https://github.com/lifesgood/strawberry/archive/master.zip) and extract to your server and then open up `settings.php` and change the following details:

 ```
 /* DATABASE-RELATED VARIABLES */